1933 Cuba–Bahamas hurricane

-The 1933 Cuba–Bahamas hurricane was last of six major hurricanes, or at least a Category 3 on the Saffir-Simpson hurricane wind scale, in the active 1933 Atlantic hurricane season.
+The 1933 Cuba–Bahamas hurricane was the last of six major hurricanes, or at least a Category 3 on the Saffir-Simpson hurricane wind scale, in the active 1933 Atlantic hurricane season.
 It formed on October 1 in the Caribbean Sea as the seventeenth tropical storm, and initially moved slowly to the north.
 While passing west of Jamaica, the storm damaged banana plantations and killed one person.
 On October 3, the storm became a hurricane, and the next day crossed western Cuba.
 Advance warning in the country prevented any storm-related fatalities, although four people suspected of looting were shot and killed during a curfew in Havana.

 After entering the Florida Straits, the hurricane turned to the northeast, producing tropical storm winds along the Florida Keys.
 High rainfall caused flooding, while three tornadoes spawned by the storm damaged houses in the Miami area.
 The hurricane reached peak winds of 125 mph (205 km/h) on October 6 while east of the Bahamas.
 It subsequently weakened and became extratropical on October 8.
 The former hurricane lashed the coast of Nova Scotia with high winds and rain, leaving about $1 million (1933 CAD) in damage.
 Rough seas sank several ships and killed nine people in the region.
 The remnants of the hurricane eventually dissipated on October 9 to the south of Newfoundland.